As part of the Primary Health Care Strategy a number of evaluations were carried out.

 Most of these evaluations have strong formative components – that is, findings are reported through the implementation with how the Ministry and DHBs can improve implementation and design features of the Primary Health Care Strategy.

 In 2013 the PHO Services Agreement Amendment Protocol Group contracted a case study review of 5 VLCA Practices.
-The summary report can be viewed at Very Low Cost Access Practice Case Studies (PDF, 483 KB) on the DHB Shared Services website.

 National Primary Medical Care Survey (NatMedCa) Reports